adamedx/autographps-sdk/ROADMAP.md

 * Add $ref?
 Is this New-GraphItemReference, or New-GraphItem with a reference option? -- handled with other commands in another module
 * Add -filter to get-graphschema
 * New-GraphApplicationCertificate with -noupload option
+* Fix ScopeHelper => GetPermissionsByName to allow failures to be ignored

 #### Stdposh improvements